ethereum/go-ethereum/docs/_vulnerabilities/vulnerabilities.md

 - `CVE`
   - The assigned `CVE` identifier, if available (optional)

-### Why not use Github Security advisories
+### What about Github security advisories

-We prefer to not rely on Github as the only/primary publishing protocol for security advisories.
-However, we do plan to also post public disclosures as advisories via the Github security infrastructure.
+We prefer to not rely on Github as the only/primary publishing protocol for security advisories, but we plan use the Github-advisory process as a second channel for disseminating vulnerability-information.